-- 17. If an animal in injured in the process of contesting in the timed events, the contestants shall not receive another head during that goround. - 18.
-There will be a twenty-five (25) time limit for all contestants to catch his livestock and complete his run after official time begins. - 19.
-Timed event cattle will not be considered a legal run until drawn. - 20.
+- 19. Timed event cattle will not be considered a legal run until drawn. - 20.
 In the timed events, the line judge will drop a flag as soon as he determines the barrier is definitely broken. - 21.
-Steer belongs to contestant when he calls for him, unless timer misses time, or in the sole opinion of the line judge the gateman fouls the contestant by not releasing the animal when called for by the contestant, the contestant will be awarded a rerun, if he or she declares him or herself immediately.
+Steer belongs to contestant when he calls for him, unless timer misses time, or in the sole opinion of the line judge the gateman fouls the contestant by not releasing the animal when called for by the contestant, the contestant will be awarded a rerun, if he or she declares him or herself immediately. - If contestant breaks or beats the barrier, a ten (10) second penalty shall be enforced. - 23.
+Stock must cross scoreline in front of line judge in their initial move after leaving chute.
+Failure to do so will result in animal being brought back and rerun. in the opinion of the Rodeo Judges, that failure to cross scoreline in the initial move out of chute was caused by contestant, hazer or heeler.
+A ten (10) second penalty may be assessed on the rerun.
+Add a clarification: Not crossing in initial move may include but not limited to- Animal turning back before crossing scoreline behind line judge or lineman opposite the line judge, stumbles, falls or not pulling the barrier or neck rope not breaking off of animal's neck. - 24.
+No reruns will be given due to the hanging of a horn or horns in chute.

-- 22. If contestant breaks or beats the barrier, a ten (10) second penalty shall be enforced. - 23.
-In the steer wrestling event, time is to start when animal crosses scoreline. - 24.
-No reruns will be given due to the hanging of a horn or horns In chute. - 25.
-Steers used in the steer wrestling event cannot be used in any other event, unless approved by the steer wrestling director.

-26. The top 20 Steer Wrestlers will vote for Steer Wrestling & Hazing Horse of the year.
+- 25. Steers used in the steer wrestling event cannot be used in any other event, unless approved by the steer wrestling director. - 26.
+The top 20 Steer Wrestlers will vote for Steer Wrestling & Hazing Horse of the year.
 Only the top15 year-end contestants vote will be eligible to count.
-If a top15 contestant does not vote, he/she will be fined in the amount of \$25.

-27. A contestant shall compete in the performance in which they are entered and be ready when called upon to compete or be disqualified from that go-round of competition.
-Once a contestant is determined to be a "Turn Out" then the contestant will not be allowed to compete.

-28. In All timed events, when the CES draws positions for a particular rodeo performance and more than one contestant riding the same horse draws up in consecutive positions, the judge may change another contestant to fill a position splitting contestants who are riding the same horse, in girls barrel racing, Secretary will draw at least five (5) contestants, splitting the contestants riding the same horse.
+If a top15 contestant does not vote, he/she will be fined in the amount of \$25. - 27.
+A contestant shall compete in the performance in which they are entered and be ready when called upon to compete or be disqualified from that go-round of competition.
+Once a contestant is determined to be a "Turn Out " then the contestant will not be allowed to compete. - 28.
+In All timed events, when the CES draws positions for a particular rodeo performance and more than one contestant riding the same horse draws up in consecutive positions, the judge may change another contestant to fill a position splitting contestants who are riding the same horse, in girls barrel racing, Secretary will draw at least five (5) contestants, splitting the contestants riding the same horse.
 Splits must be made 30 minutes prior to each performance.
 Secretary to put splits in prior to load sheets going down to load out guys.